rehierl/node-tree-outliner/2-0-core-design/5-1-sxs-relation.md

 Any parent section may contain multiple independent subsections.
 That is, the subsections of a parent section do not necessarily share any content nodes.

-That is, because it is possible that the parent container of a presequent subsection is exited before a subsequent subsection is entered (e.g. a type-1 sectioning node which is a previous sibling to some other sectioning node).
+That is because it is possible that the parent container of a presequent subsection is exited before a subsequent subsection is entered (e.g. a type-1 sectioning node which is a previous sibling to some other sectioning node).

 Note that all of these independent and intermediate subsections will be ignored by the following considerations.
-That is, because the focus is on multiple sections which all are related with each other.
+That is because the focus is on multiple sections which all are related with each other.

 <!-- ======================================================================= -->